 What are statutes of limitations, and why do we have them?

-Why extend statute of limitations if someone might not remember what happened to them?
+Why extend the statute of limitations if someone might not remember what happened to them?

-DNA, audio or video recordings, emails, and texts do not disintegrate over time making them more credible forms of evidence over a longer period of time.
+DNA, audio or video recordings, emails, and texts do not disintegrate over time, making them more credible forms of evidence over a longer period.
 Society has also improved their understanding of the trauma that victims of child sexual abuse experience.
 People now understand that it can take many years or even decades before someone finally comes forward.
 While laws on statutes of limitations are put in place to ensure credibility, there are exceptional cases such as child sexual abuse which necessitates lengthened the statute of limitations.

 Catholic Church of Pennsylvania cover-up

 In August 2018, a grand jury report mentioned that over 90 Pittsburgh-area Catholic priests have been accused of sexual abuse.
 The report also noted that the Catholic Church of Pennsylvania covered up allegations involving about 1,000 victims who were mostly children.
 Some of these allegations stretch back 70 years.
 This cover-up of child sexual abuse by the Catholic Church in Pennsylvania highlights why it is necessary to extend the statutes of limitations for child sexual abuse.
 Child sexual abuse among clergy has been going on for many decades.
 This shows that the Catholic Church in Pennsylvania has failed to stop to these abuses if they have continued for this long.